 The Ultra HD Forum intends to continue to provide guidance beyond the Phase A timeframe of 2016 either via updates to this document or in the form of future documents.
 Currently, Phase B is being planned for technologies that are expected to be commercially deployable in 2017 and beyond.
 Although details of future phases are not in the scope of this text, examples of technologies and methods that may be considered are listed below with additional details offered in the Annexes.
 These are technologies the Ultra HD Forum found unlikely to be commercially used in Phase A, but are actively being evaluated by service providers and/or being documented by international standards development organizations (SDOs).
-Phase B technologies are limited to those with specifications expected to be available in late 2016 or early 2017 in major SDOs (thus commercial deployments may occur in 2017-2020).
-Such future technologies include:
+Phase B technologies are limited to those for which commercial deployments may occur in 2017-2020.
+Such future technologies may include:

-- Next Generation Audio (NGA) codecs such as Dolby AC-4, DTS:X, MPEG-H immersive and/or personalized audio systems using audio objects, channels or higherorder ambisonics (see Section 13) - Scalable coding (Spatial, Temporal, Color gamut, Dynamic range) - Greater than 10-bit encoding depths - High Frame Rate Greater than 50 frames per second (fps) for 50Hz regions and greater than 60 fps for 60Hz regions - 8k spatial resolution
+- Next Generation Audio (NGA) codecs such as Dolby AC-4, DTS:X, MPEG-H immersive and/or personalized audio systems using audio objects, channels or higher-order ambisonics (see Section 14) - Scalable coding (Spatial, Temporal, Color gamut, Dynamic range) - Greater than 10-bit encoding depths - High Frame Rate Greater than 50 frames per second (fps) for 50Hz regions and greater than 60 fps for 60Hz regions - 8k spatial resolution

-- Dynamic metadata for HDR being standardized in the SMPTE ST 2094 Dynamic Metadata for Color Volume Transform suite of standards - Advances in captioning and subtitling, e.g., to accommodate HDR/WCG - Single-layer HDR technologies (such as the Technicolor-Philips SL-HDR1 currently in draft stage in ETSI) - Dual layer HDR technologies (such as Dolby Vision) - IC_TC_P color space (see Section 14)
+- Dynamic metadata for HDR being standardized in the SMPTE ST 2094 Dynamic Metadata for Color Volume Transform suite of standards - Advances in captioning and subtitling, e.g., to accommodate HDR/WCG - Single-layer HDR technologies (such as SL-HDR1 [32]; see Annex E) - Dual layer HDR technologies (such as Dolby Vision) - ICTCP color space (see Section 15)

-Not all the above technologies are at the same level of maturity in terms of specification/standards development and product availability, or commercial readiness for deployment in an end-to-end ecosystem.
+Color Remapping Information (CRI)Not all the above technologies are at the same level of maturity in terms of specification/standards development and product availability, or commercial readiness for deployment in an end-to-end ecosystem.
 Some are quite mature and are likely to see deployment very quickly after Phase A. One such example is NGA (Next Generation Audio), as standardization, product/solution readiness, and commercial interests are expected to be well aligned and mature enough for deployments in the 2017 timeframe.
 Other technologies are less mature, and the Ultra HD Forum will monitor the progress of these technologies as it works on Phase B guidelines.